matrix-org/matrix-spec-proposals/specification/30_server_server_api.rst

 The ``prev_ids`` field contains a list of previous transaction IDs that the ``origin`` server has sent to this ``destination``.
-Its purpose is to act as a sequence checking mechanism - the destination server can check whether it has successfully received that Transaction, or ask for a retransmission if not.
+Its purpose is to act as a sequence checking mechanism - the destination server can check whether it has successfully received that Transaction, or ask for a re-transmission if not.

 The ``pdus`` field of a transaction is a list, containing zero or more PDUs.[*] Each PDU is itself a JSON object containing a number of keys, the exact details